Finite element methods for electroneutral multicomponent electrolyte flows: Numerical examples

-We spatially discretize \cref{eq:disc_steady_ensosm} with aforementioned BCs and modification \cref{eq:disc_steady_ensosm_osm_modified} in a non-dimensionalized form with augmentation parameter $\gamma = 10^{-2}$.
+We discretize \cref{eq:disc_steady_ensosm} with aforementioned BCs and modification \cref{eq:disc_steady_ensosm_osm_modified} in a non-dimensionalized form with augmentation parameter $\gamma = 10^{-2}$.
 As constraints we impose \cref{eq:mf_constraint} along with $\int_{\Omega} p_h \mathop{\mathrm{d}\Omega}=0$.
-We employ a curved three-dimensional mesh of degree $4$ with $1.7 \times 10^4$ tetrahedra and maximum local cell diameter of $h=0.1$ on the disk boundary.
+We employ a curved mesh of degree $4$ with $1.8 \times 10^4$ tetrahedra and maximum local cell diameter of $h=0.1$ on the disk boundary.
 We employ the degree $k=4$ Taylor--Hood pair \cite{boffi1997three,taylor1973numerical} for $(V_h, P_h)$ and the $\mathbb{RT}_k$--$\mathbb{DG}_{k-1}$ \cite{raviart1977mixed} pair for $(N_h, X_h)$.
 The nonlinear system consists of $1.1 \times 10^6$ unknowns and was solved using Newton's method with an absolute tolerance on the residual of $10^{-10}$ in the Euclidean norm.
-We first applied Newton's method on a coarse discretization (without curving the mesh and using order $k=2$ finite element spaces), where as an initial guess we set $x_{\ce{LiPF6}} = (x_{\ce{LiPF6}}^{\ominus,p} + x_{\ce{LiPF6}}^{\ominus,n}) / 2$ and $x_{\ce{EMC}} = 1 - 2 x_{\ce{LiPF6}}$ (c.f.~\cref{eq:en_mfs_normalization}) and we set all other unknowns to be zero.
+We first applied Newton's method on a coarse discretization (with a non-curved mesh and order $k=2$ spaces), where as an initial guess we set $x_{\ce{LiPF6}} = 0.075$ and $x_{\ce{EMC}} = 1 - 2 x_{\ce{LiPF6}}$ (cf.~\cref{eq:en_mfs_normalization}) and we set all other unknowns to be zero.
 Convergence was reached in 6 iterations.
-We then used the coarse solution as an initial guess to Newton's method for the fine discretization (i.e.~with a curved mesh and degree $k=4$ finite element spaces, as above), for which convergence was reached in 3 iterations.
+We then used the coarse solution as an initial guess for the fine discretization (i.e.~with a curved mesh and degree $k=4$ spaces, as above), for which Newton's method converged in 3 iterations.

 In \cref{fig:rotating_electrode} we plot streamlines of the $\ce{LiPF6}$ flux and current density $J$.
 The rotation of the disk induces a swirling flow of \ce{LiPF6}, while the current density flows smoothly from the positive electrode to the negative disk electrode.
 These observations qualitatively reflect the expected behaviour of the solution as induced by our choice of BCs.
 Moreover, the $L^2$-errors in the (nondimensionalized) mass-average constraint, mole fraction constraint, and weakly enforced BCs \cref{eq:rotating_disc_bcs} are